drs-az/wordsearch/README.md

-# Caleb's Word Search — PWA
+# Word Search — PWA

 A kid-friendly word search game where you tap letters to select/deselect.
 When you find a word in the **Word Bank**, it’s removed, you score points, and a new word (also hidden in the grid) replaces it.
 The app installs to your device and works offline.